FinlayDuff/Dissertation/README.md

 ## Installation Instructions
 Poetry is used for package management with a python version of ^3.10.
 Ensure that your environment is pointing at a version of python compatible with the Poetry project.

+__Requirements__
+You will require:
+1. A valid LANGSMITH_API_KEY added to your environment
+2. A valid OPENAI_API_KEY or equivalent added to your environment

 __Install poetry:__
 ```bash
 pip install poetry